 One of Jane’s disappointments these days is she doesn’t get to show her dogs as much as she wants.
 Her work commitments means she is busiest running her facility most weekends, and it’s important she can be there for her clients.
 “Showing dogs is a luxury, and it is rare that I can afford to have a day away, especially in the busiest time of the week.”

-In the last 18 months Jane has undertaken a number of half marathons and in 2016 completed 7 marathons in 4 months, and will do her first half ironman in Nov, as well as her first international event.
+Jane has two hobbies: her dogs and her fitness.
 This means that almost every day will see Jane committing time to her health and fitness, and she definitely welcomes anyone to come and join her for a run or bike ride!
 And yes, you can discuss dogs as much as you want whilst you exercise with her.

 Check out this article here on Jane’s first marathon attempt:

 Jane is Australia’s first specialist Portuguese Water Dog judge, and now has her licence for Group 6.
 She is her dogs’ worst critic and firmly believes that in order to breed better dogs you must be intimate with both their strengths and weaknesses.